 Zimbabwe's ZANU-PF political and military elite continue to capture the country's diamond wealth through shadowy joint-venture companies.
-Given the violent reputation of the military and secret police, Global Witness believes that there is a very real risk that funds linked to these activities could be used to finance human rights abuses during Zimbabwe’s election.
+Given the violent reputation of the military and secret police, Global Witness believes that there is a very real risk that funds linked to these activities could be used to finance human rights abuses.

 Research by Global Witness suggests that links between diamond companies in the controversial Marange diamond fields and military, police and intelligence organisations loyal to President Mugabe may be continuing to fund repression.
-These groups were involved in widespread systematic violence during the 2008 elections, killing over 200 people and torturing thousands .
+These groups were implicated in widespread and systematic violence during the 2008 elections, during which at least 200 people were killed whilst thousands were tortured and beaten.
 Human rights abuses in Marange have continued since the army’s seizure of the diamond fields in 2008.

 Hidden company ownership